History of Argentina (1916–1930): World War I and Foreign Relations

-The Alvear administration (1922–28)
+The Alvear administration (1922–1928)

+Marcelo T. de Alvear wearing the presidential sash, official portrait, Museo del Bicentenario.

-The same year, Yrigoyen was replaced by his rival inside the UCR, Marcelo Torcuato de Alvear, an aristocrat, who defeated Norberto Piñero's Concentración Nacional (conservatives) with 458,457 votes against 200,080.
+The same year, Yrigoyen was replaced by his rival inside the UCR, Marcelo Torcuato de Alvear, an aristocrat.
+The elections were held on 2 April 1922.
+Alvear defeated Norberto Piñero's Concentración Nacional (conservative electoral alliance) with 458,457 votes against 200,080; the Socialist Party obtained 75,000 votes; and the Progressive Democratic Party obtained 75,000 votes.
+The vice president was Elpidio González.
 Alvear brought to his cabinet personalities belonging to the traditional ruling classes, such as José Nicolás Matienzo at the Interior Ministry, Ángel Gallardo at Foreign Relations, Agustín P. Justo at the War Ministry, Manuel Domecq García at the Marine and Rafael Herrera Vegas at the Haciendas.
 Alvera's supporters founded the Unión Cívica Radical Antipersonalista, opposed to Yrigoyen's party.

-Alvear retroceded many of Yrigoyen's social reforms and labor laws, as well as the University Reform.
+Marcelo T. de Alvear developed a presidency markedly different in style and content from that of Hipólito Yrigoyen.

+Firstly, radicalism during his term showed a clear vocation for dialogue and alliances with other political forces, especially with the socialists and progressive democrats.
+The presence of radical militants in the cabinet was limited, and ministers and secretaries enjoyed greater autonomy.
+Minister José Nicolás Matienzo played a coordinating role in the cabinet.
+Two ministers in Alvear's cabinet would become presidents of Argentina during the Infamous Decade: Agustín P. Justo and Roberto M. Ortiz.

+Secondly, certain policies of economic, political and social transformation and labor laws outlined by Yrigoyen's government were softened, if not directly reversed, during Alvear's government.
+The most extreme case was the University Reform.
+This did not prevent Alvear's government, however, from sending Congress the bill to nationalize oil, although it never managed to have it approved.

 In 1922, the poet Leopoldo Lugones, who had turned towards fascism, made a famous speech in Lima, known as "the time of the sword", in presence of the War Minister and future dictator Agustín P. Justo, which called for a military coup and the establishment of a military dictatorship.
 The preceding year, the counter-revolutionary Logia General San Martín was founded, and diffused nationalist ideas in the military until its dissolving in 1926.
 Three years later, the misnamed Liga Republicana (Republican League) was founded by Roberto de Laferrere, on the model of Benito Mussolini's Black shirts in Italy.
 The Argentinian Right found its major influences in the 19th-century Spanish writer Marcelino Menéndez y Pelayo and in the French royalist Charles Maurras.